TheWolverine - Michigan Wolverines Football Podcast: Ryan Van Bergen With John Borton

 Michigan Wolverines Football Podcast: Ryan Van Bergen With John Borton

-Former Michigan defensive lineman Ryan Van Bergen talks about the Iowa-Michigan showdown on the podcast.
+Former Michigan defensive lineman Ryan Van Bergen joins the podcast to talk about U-M's 10-3 victory over Iowa.

-Van Bergen joins senior editor John Borton to discuss the Wolverines' second major test of the Big Ten season, and an Iowa crew that always plays physical and conservative football.
+Van Bergen and senior editor John Borton discuss the Wolverines' stalwart effort on defense, and about those scratching their heads regarding head coach Jim Harbaugh's post-game assessment about Michigan "hitting its stride" on offense.

 Here's what Van Bergen had to say…